worr/node-imdb-api/README.md

       episodes: null
     }

-Furthermore if you already know the id you can call getById.
+Furthermore if you already know the id you can call getReq with different args:

     var movie;
-    imdb.getById('0090190', function(err, things) {
+    imdb.getReq({ id: '0090190' }, function(err, things) {
         movie = things;
     });